MicrosoftDocs/learn/learn-pr/bicep/deploy-azure-resources-by-using-bicep-templates/includes/8-refactor-your-template-to-use-modules.md

 > [!NOTE]
 > The first time you activate a sandbox and accept the terms, your Microsoft account is associated with a new Azure directory named Microsoft Learn Sandbox.
 You're also added to a special subscription named Concierge Subscription.

 In this exercise, you update the Bicep template that you previously created so that it uses a module for the App Service resources.
 Modules help to keep the intention of the main template clearer.
-It also means that we can reuse the App Service module in other templates if we want.
+It also means that you can reuse the App Service module in other templates if you choose to.

 During the process, you: